McSnipe97/adopt-me/README.md

-# react-bench
+# adopt-me
-This ```react-bench``` repository is used for learning reactJS purpose.
+This ```adopt-me``` repository is used for learning reactJS purpose.
+This project is an implementation of a pet adoption website.

 In this repository, I'll be documenting my journey as I continue to become a frontend master!
 For this repository:
 - npm install
 - npm install --dev (to use linting, and configured files)